phill-holland/neurodiversity-accommodations-cheat-sheet/MEETINGS.md

         Ensure there is a mechanism for people who find it difficult to jump into an ongoing conversation to have them interrupt and contribute and join in, such as a virtual "hand up" button.

-        When somebody does speak, or if somebody is asked a question, give them time to formulate an answer, some people may be slower at creating sentences than others and then vocalising them.
+        When somebody does speak, or if somebody is asked a question, give them time to formulate an answer, some people may be slower at creating sentences and have unusual speech cadences, that make it difficult to determine if they have ended their sentence, it is important to be aware of this difference and support it where possible.
 Try not to interrupt mid-sentence, and try not to jump in with a reply unless you are sure they have finished what they were saying.

-        Neurodiverse mindsets put a lot of energy into speaking, they won't always be the ones to speak first and will likely be considered in their answers to questions, it's important to be patient and understanding with this, you may miss a valuable contribution if you do not control the more "vocally quick" members of the meeting.
+        Neurodiverse mindsets put a lot of energy into speaking, carefully constructing sentences with detail and trying to avoid ambiguous statements, they won't always be the ones to speak first and will likely be considered in their answers to questions, it's important to be patient and understanding with this, you may miss a valuable contribution if you do not control the more "vocally quick" members of the meeting.

 - [ ] Written up notes and summaries at the end of the meeting and shared publicly on work slack channels